ieg-dhr/DigiKAR/DataStructureMAINZ.md

 - Recherchehinweise	(not in original data model!)
 - ID_Factoid-List (not in original data model!)

-d) Professors' and students' biographies based on Gutenberg API and Universitätsmatrikel (OCR):

-The data structure matches the initially defined model.
-API and OCR data combined, there are **9013 rows of entries**.
-After the reconstruction of additional events, 2412 rows were added.
-This combined dataframe has **11428 entries**.

-The merging of duplicate events reduces that number to **9323**.

 *Overview of the individual tabs in the Staatskalender spreadsheet:*

 - FS0 = 4457 entries